DOAJ/doaj/cms/pages/about/editorial-subcommittee.md

 ---

-The Editorial Subcommittee was chosen by the DOAJ Editorial Team to provide advice and guidance to the Managing Editors in the following areas: medicine, life sciences, physical sciences, social sciences, humanities, the arts, statistics, and publishing/research ethics.
+The Editorial Subcommittee was retired at the end of December 2022.
+DOAJ thanks all the members for their contribution.